 Newborns regularly wake at night – this is normal and healthy.
-Most babies will need their parents during the night for feeding and help with settling in the first six months of life.
-However, even during this period, parents can help young babies develop healthy sleep patterns and reduce the chances of settling and waking problems arising in the future.
+Most babies will need you during the night for feeding and help with settling in the first six months of life.
+But even during this period, you can help young babies develop healthy sleep patterns and reduce the chances of settling and waking problems coming up in the future.

-This series of articles describes an approach to dealing with settling and waking problems that is suitable for babies over six months of age.
+This guide takes you through an approach to dealing with settling and waking problems that suits babies over six months of age.

 Who is this guide for?

-This guide was written for parents who are seeking solutions to sleeping problems.
-If you don’t mind your older baby waking you up during the night, then it’s not really a problem.
-Settling or night waking is a problem if it is causing distress in your family and is affecting how you relate to your baby during the day.
+If you don’t mind your older baby waking you up during the night, baby sleep isn’t really a problem.
+Settling or night waking is a problem only if it’s causing distress in your family and is affecting how you relate to your baby during the day.

 Are your expectations too high?
-Researchers and child health professionals have noted there is a huge variation in sleep habits and behaviours in children.
+Researchers and child health professionals have noted there is a huge variation in sleep habits and behaviour in children.

 Why try to change a baby’s sleep pattern?

-The good news is that most parents who implement these strategies have success.
-Many will say it was not easy but they wished they’d tried something sooner.
+The good news is that most parents who try these strategies have success.
+Many say it wasn’t easy but they wished they’d tried something sooner.

 How do we know this approach works?

-The approach described in this section is based on many years of Australian and international research conducted into what works with young children’s sleeping problems.
+The strategies in this guide are based on many years of Australian and international research into what works with young children’s sleeping problems.

 But that’s not all.
-The advice contained here was part of a program of research conducted by the Royal Children’s Hospital, Melbourne.
-This research found that the recommended strategies benefited both children and parents.
+The advice here was part of a program of research conducted by the Royal Children’s Hospital, Melbourne.
+This research found that the recommended strategies were good for both children and parents.

 The articles in this series are written to be read in sequence.

-What causes waking and settling problems?: find out what causes difficulties in settling and persistent waking at night.
+What causes waking and settling problems? explains what causes settling difficulties and persistent waking at night.

-Changing your baby’s sleep patterns: practical strategies for helping your baby settle and ‘sleep through the night’.
+Changing your baby’s sleep patterns has practical strategies for helping your baby settle and ‘sleep through the night’.